Advocacy - Family and Domestic Violence Support and Accommodation

 Service providers have advised that there is a high demand for local FDV services which they are unable to meet with current resourcing.

-There are currently gaps in availability of local behavior change programs for low to medium risk perpetrators who choose to use violence and for services for children impacted by FDV.
-Anglicare WA, in partnership with Communicare, deliver Connect and Respect, a court-mandated, behaviour change program in Joondalup.
-Anglicare WA service data shows that this region has the greatest number of referrals in metropolitan Perth.
+Despite these wins, there are still gaps in availability of local behaviour change programs for low to medium risk perpetrators who choose to use violence and for services for children impacted by FDV.
+Anglicare WA service data shows that the Northern Suburbs region has the greatest number of referrals in metropolitan Perth.
 In 2023, Anglicare WA in Joondalup worked with 153 mandated offenders and 257 victim survivors.

 Alignment to State / Federal Priorities